ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 #### GrandMaster Hardware based PTP

-requires a GrandMaster Qulsar with GPS capability
+This option requires a GrandMaster Qulsar with GPS capability

-Also requires a PTP enabled switch, currently Arista switch seems to be able to have PTP sync'ed all slave nodes like Nvidia/Keysight.
+Also requires a PTP enabled switch, currently Arista switch has PTP sync'ed to all slave nodes like Nvidia/Keysight.

 #### SW based PTP